31 Mar 2012 id2 National Selection team: Where are they now? (VIDEOS)

 - A.J.
 Palazzolo (D), O’Fallon, Mo. – The Indiana University freshman made 10 substitute appearances for the Hoosiers in the 2016 season.
 Palazzolo’s most recent appearance for the United States was at the 17-U level.

 - Logan Panchot (MF), St. Louis, Mo. – Panchot played for the St. Louis Scott Gallagher SC and has committed to Stanford.
 He has also represented the United States at the 17-U level.
+(UPDATE – Sept.
+18, 2017: Panchot scored his first collegiate goal as a freshman for Stanford on Sept.
+17.)

 - Christian Pulisic (MF), Hershey, PA – See above.
 Pulisic is arguably the most exciting prospect in U.S. Soccer men’s national team history.